sortecoevo/sortee/content/other_events.md

 SORTEE members organise workshops and webinars.
 Details will be announced to SORTEE members closer to the events.

-Join SORTEE to receive our updates: [https://www.sortee.org/join/](https://www.sortee.org/join/)
+[Join SORTEE](https://www.sortee.org/join/) to receive our updates.

 &nbsp;